arduino-library/Button/README.md

 # Button

 This library implements the logic of push button control.
-This library is being used in the DCF77 Nixie Clock and the Magnetic Loop Antenna projects.

 Main features: